Astoria (houseboat): David Gilmour

+Richard Wright

+Wright recorded parts of his second solo album Broken China (1996) on the Astoria, shortly after the sessions for The Division Bell.

+Other artists

+Kula Shaker recorded some of their album Peasants, Pigs & Astronauts (1999) on the Astoria.

+Muse recorded parts of their second album Origin of Symmetry (2001) on the Astoria.
+The sessions were memorialised in photographs by Antonio Petronzio.

 Equipment

 According to an interview with Phil Taylor (Gilmour's guitar technician), the studio on the Astoria was originally equipped with a DDA AMR 24 mixer console and UREI 813 studio main monitors with Phase Linear amps.
 The UREI 813s were replaced around 1990 by ATC main monitors.
 Customised ATC SCM150ASL active speakers are used for the main left and right channels with a standard ATC SCM150ASL active speaker used as the centre channel.
 The centre channel sits above an ATC SCM0.1–15 subwoofer.
 The surround monitors are two ATC SCM50ASLs.
 A variety of near-field monitor speakers are used including Yamaha NS-10s and Auratones depending on who happens to be working at the studio.
 The acoustic design was done with the assistance of Nick Whitaker, an independent acoustician, and much of the equipment was recommended by James Guthrie and Andrew Jackson.
 Nowadays the Astoria has a Neve 88R mixing console, as well as three Studer A827 multi-tracks and Ampex ATR-100 tape recorders, which were modified by Tim de Paravicini, Esoteric Audio Research's (EAR) founder.
 The conversion to a studio also required 14 miles (23 km) of cables, which were sourced from Van den Hul cables of the Netherlands.
 There are various compressors from Pye and EAR 660 tube designs, as well as EAR 825s for EQ.